Guinea-Bissau Air Force: History

-On leaving Bissalanca by 1973–74, the Portuguese Air Force left three North American T-6Gs.
+On leaving Bissalanca by 1973–74, the Portuguese Air Force left three North American T-6Gs, nine C-47 Skytrains, two Dornier Do 27s, and two Aérospatiale Alouette IIIs.
 After achieving independence from Portugal, the air force was formed by officers returning from training in Cuba and the USSR.
-The FAGB was re-equipped by the Soviet Union with a limited aid package in which its first combat aircraft were introduced.
-Five MiG-17s, two MiG-15UTI trainers and a single Mi-8 helicopter entered service.
+The FAGB was re-equipped with eight or ten MiG-17Fs and two MiG-15UTIs supplied by East Germany and the Soviet Union.

-In 1978 France provided more aircraft aid in the form of a Reims-Cessna FTB.337 for coastal patrol and a surplus Alouette III.
+In 1978 France provided more aircraft aid in the form of a Reims-Cessna FTB.337 for coastal patrol and a surplus Alouette II.
 A Dassault Falcon 20F was donated by the Angolan government but was soon sold to the USA.
-In the late 1980s, a similar number of MiG 21s replaced the MiG 17s, also delivered an An-24, a Yak-40 and another Mi-8 helicopter.
-In the early 1990s they received ex-Polish PZL-Mielec Lim-6 Fresco fighter bombers from Poland and East Germany.
+In 1978, the Soviet Union provided a Mil Mi-8T helicopter as aid.
+In 1986, the Soviets delivered seven MiG-21bis fighters and MiG-21UM trainer aircraft.

 The force's title was changed to Força Aérea da Guiné-Bissau (FAGB) after the outbreak of the civil war in 1998.
 Cooper and Weinert state 'when sighted for the last time in...1991, most of the [MiG] fleet was in 'storage' inside several hangars on the military side of Bissalanca IAP (Osvaldo Vieira International Airport), and in a deteriorating condition.'

-As of 2015 Guinea-Bissau has no aircraft in flying condition, with the last known type a SE.3105 helicopter, which ceased operating in 2011.

-Aircraft condition

-The status of most of the aircraft is unknown.
-All of the current aircraft are "in storage" at Osvaldo Vieira International Airport along with retired aircraft like the An-2 and Yakovlev Yak-40.
-The MiG-21s, MiG-17s, MiG-15s and Alouette IIs can be seen in the multiple hangars.
+By 2011, Guinea-Bissau had two 'probably' non-operational MiG-17s and a MiG-15UTI, while its MiG-21s and fixed-wing transport aircraft were withdrawn from service, leaving only an Aérospatiale Alouette II and a couple of Alouette IIIs for liaison.